NEW Virtual Ventures for Girl Scouts and BSA Scouts

 The digital platform includes custom activities developed to help you complete the Daisy’s 5 Flowers, 4 Stories, 3 Cheers for Animals Journey and Bird Bath Award, the Brownie’s Pets Badge, or the Bear Scout's Critter Care Adventure.
 If you have specific, animal-related goals that your troop is working toward, please let us know, as there may be additional resources we can provide.

-Dog Care Merit Badge Clinic for Boy Scouts
+Dog Care Merit Badge Clinic for BSA

 Currently offered at the Milwaukee Campus

 Come to the Wisconsin Humane Society Milwaukee Campus to work on your Dog Care Merit Badge and have a howlin’ good time in the process!
 Meet some sensational dogs, learn first aid basics, get the scoop on animal care and the basics of dog training, and more.
-Upon completion of the clinic, scouts will be able to sign off on eight of the ten requirements for the Dog Care Merit Badge.
+Upon completion of the clinic, scouts will be able to sign off on at least eight of the ten requirements for the Dog Care Merit Badge.

-2019-2020 Dog Care Merit Badge Clinics are offered on the following Sundays from 1:00 - 5:00 p.m.
+2020 Dog Care Merit Badge Clinics are offered on the following dates from 1 - 5 p.m.